• Skip to main content

 Rental Demand

 Hull has a busy property rental market.
-Buy to let landlords will find demand from locals wanting to rent property, the student lettings market and workers from abroad working in the city.
+Buy-to-let landlords will find demand from locals wanting to rent property, the student lettings market and workers from abroad working in the city.

 Statistics from Property Data say that Hull can offer excellent rental yields.
 These can reach an average of 6.8% in HU9 and 7.7% in HU2.